-Speeding driver who hit Westlake high school students sentenced to 10 months home detention
+Speeding driver who hit Westlake high school students sentenced to 10 months' home detention

 Today, five of the injured students and their families were in court to hear the verdict of Abou Chaaya's sentencing.

-Before court began, one of the victim's shook hands with Abou Chaaya and wished him good luck.
+Before court began, one of the victims shook hands with Abou Chaaya and wished him good luck.

 Abou Chaaya was also supported by his parents and friends in court.

-In court the victim's chose to read aloud their victim impact statements.
+In court the victims chose to read aloud their victim impact statements.

 The first victim's statement, read by a Victim Support supervisor, said she could not remember anything from that day despite it being 14 months later.